orlevit/latin_music_statistics/README.md

 ## Corpus statistics
 * There are 842 songs in the corpus.
-* There corpus has 517 different artists.
+* The corpus has 517 different artists.
 * Average sentiment distribution (Averaging the sentiments of all the songs):
   * negative - Percentage: 49%.
   * positive - Percentage: 37%.